dveytsman/counter/README.md

-# Getting Started with Create React App
+# Sample Counter Application Using Both React Hooks and Class Components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This code is live at [counter application](https://dveytsman.github.io/counter/)

 ## Available Scripts